Ezequiel Duran Player Props: Rangers vs. Padres

 Ezequiel Duran At The Plate

-- In 30.0% of his games this season, Duran has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in two contests.
+- In 29.6% of his games this year, Duran has notched at least one RBI.
+In 12 of those games (14.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 42.5% of his games this season, with two or more runs scored in 7.5%.
+- In 42.0% of his games this season, he has scored at least once.
+And he's had six games with multiple runs (7.4%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.